konstantinos-stavroulakis/GloboTest/README.md

 - The app is optimized for phones and tablets.

-- The app provides ways to refresh the object list (swipe-refresh and refresh button)
+- The app provides ways to refresh the object list (pull-to-refresh and refresh button)

+- Able to switch from gridview to listview (and back) from setting screen.